-The LWDBs also oversee the State's one-stop delivery system.
-In Nevada, American Job Centers are branded as EmployNV Career Hubs within the Nevada Department of Employment, Training, and Rehabilitation.
+The LWDBs also oversee the state's one-stop delivery system.
+In Nevada, American Job Centers are branded as EmployNV Career Hubs.
 There are 15 hubs, or sites, across the state.
 "EmployNV provides basic career services, customizable initial intake, assessment and triage and a customizable template for developing individual employment plans."
-(PYS 2024-2027 Nevada WIOA State Plan)

-Other programs, state agencies, and state partners that support workforce development planning and activities include:
+(PYS 2024-2027 Nevada WIOA State Plan) Other programs, state agencies, and state partners that support workforce development planning and activities include: